-- ✓ Intern: The term "Intern" refers to the MAT students who are student teachers; Interns are also sometimes referred to in the field as "pre-service teachers" or "teacher candidates". - Supervisor: The term "Supervisor" in this handbook refers to the university-based Supervisor who will oversee the Intern's progression through the program.
+- Intern: The term "Intern" refers to the MAT students who are student teachers; Interns are also sometimes referred to in the field as "pre-service teachers" or "teacher candidates". - Clinical Educator: The term "Clinical Educator" will be used in this handbook to refer to the classroom teachers who serve as mentors to the MAT Interns.
+In the field, Clinical Educators are sometimes referred to as "mentor teachers", "cooperating teachers", or "clinical teachers".
+An Intern may have one or more Clinical Educators depending on the classroom structure and choice of completing an add-on. - Supervisor: The term "Supervisor" in this handbook refers to the university-based Supervisor who will oversee the Intern's progression through the program.
 Each Intern will be assigned a Supervisor who will be the main contact for field observations and general support related to field placements.
 An Intern may have one or more Supervisors depending on the choice of completing an add-on.
-Note: edTPA support may or may not be provided directly by the Supervisor, depending on program strand.